 How do you do value-based pricing?
 This is a tricky question for most consultants.
 Basically, there are 4 options:

 - Base your Prices on Client’s Results- Imagine a situation whereby you coach a fundraising team, and they raise their donations by $3,000 within a month.
-Also, imagine coaching a CEO, and the result is a 50% increase in organizational profit.
+Also, imagine working with a CEO, and the result is a 50% increase in organizational profit.
 Always look at the monetary value of results and use them to base your pricing.
 During a consulting value conversation, you can ask your buyer meaningful questions about the value that would be created when the problem at hand is solved.
 The answers you receive tell you the value that you are bringing into the organization and form the basis of your fee.

 - Price Based on Difficulty- Once the client outlines the expected outcomes, judge how difficult it will be to achieve them.
 Assessing the difficulty enables you to estimate the time and effort needed to accomplish a certain task.
-Then you can come up with an appropriate coaching price.
+Then you can come up with an appropriate price.

 - Assess the Client’s Ability to Pay- Always analyze the organization’s financial capabilities.
-There is a difference between coaching a small business owner and a corporate executive.
+There is a difference between a small business owner and a corporate executive.
 You should always adjust fee expectations based on different types of clients.

 - Look at the Expertise you Provide- You know yourself better than anyone else.
 In other words, how do you view yourself?
 What are your areas of expertise and what results will you achieve with the client at the end of the training?
 While some consultants charge $100 for a single appointment, others will charge up to $250.
 The difference is their skills, experience, reputation, and demand.